 This list below is by no means definitive, but it’s a representation of some of the different styles of settings that are available.
 If you see a setting you like, click through to find out more and you’ll also be able to see many more rose gold engagement rings at each retailer.

-This particular example pairs a rose gold band with a white gold head, which minimises the possibility of any of the rose color from the ring setting being seen through the diamond and making it look ‘warmer’ in color than it really is.
+One thing to take note of is the rings that pair a rose gold band with a white gold head.
+This minimises the possibility of any of the rose color from the ring setting being seen through the diamond and making it look ‘warmer’ in color than it really is.